TUBE-GULL/Calculator-On-Electron/README.md

 0.0.4 removed duplication of mathematical operators and duplication of points

 0.0.5 export Javascript files in data folder

+0.0.6 removed the dot before the operators